ramit21/react-burger-app/README.md

 See Logo.js, as to how we import the image from its folder location and use it.
 This way, the webpack, when it will bundle the application, will pick the image from its location, optimize it and put it in the final destination.

-Create interim database online using Firebase (using a Realtime database).
-You will see a url for the Realtime database, and this is the url that needs to be hit by http calls.
-(See axios-orders.js).
-In the rules tab, set read and write to true.
+## Axios
 To make http calls, use the Axios package by installing it as below.
 Axios helps create instances which refer to different urls that the application can make calls to.
 The axios GET and POST return promises that can then be used to process asynchronoulsy (see BurgerBuilder.js).
 Place orders from the app, and see success response in the console logs.
 Also go back to firebase db as created above, and see the collection named 'orders' created with the data as stored by you.
 On similar lines, you can move the ingredient prices from the hardcoded values in the BurgerBuilder.js to a collection in the database, and retrieve them via http calls.

 ```
 npm install --save axios
 ```
 ------------------
 Google out css spinners, and copy the css from any of the links returned in search result for creating you own custom spinner.
-Create a variable in the state object of BurgerBuilder.js to toggle the spinner when making http calls.
+Create a variable in the state object of BurgerBuilder.js (or in the Redux store) to toggle the spinner when making http calls.
 Set the flag from function making the http call, and toggle the flag back on the promise of the http call.

 TODO: A flexible, generic way of handling errors, see withErrorHandler.js.